-How is the project organised
+How DiSSCo Prepare is organised

 Management Support Team

-The Funders Forum (FF) constitutes a key advisory body in the overall government of DiSSCo, contributing to ensure the right level of engagement of national funders and enabling DiSSCo to adjust driven by national and international priorities.
+The Funders Forum (FF) plays a crucial role in the overall governance of DiSSCo RI, contributing to provide DiSSCo with the right level of engagement of national funders and aligning the infrastructure to national and international priorities.

 The FF directly elects the FF chair.